PeppeOsmio/lift_tracker/README.md

 ## Install

 You can compile the code by yourself by cloning this project if you have the Flutter SDK installed on your machine.
-If you don't want to compile it, there's a pre-built APK file for Android in releases.
+If you don't want to compile it, there's pre-built APK files for Android in releases, one for each architecture.
+If you don't know which one to pick, choose the arm64 version, it will probably be the correct one for your smartphone.
 Compile instructions for Android:
   * You will need Java Development Kit 11 (JDK 11) and the Flutter SDK installed on your machine.
 Newer versions of JDK don't work with Flutter
   * Clone this project